Brazil has the first monthly increase in deaths from Covid since February, but with low lethality, health secretariats point out | coronavirus

 “And he, though he had greatly diminished the number of deaths, it is not yet a virus that does not pose a risk to our health.
 On the contrary: it remains a very complex virus, which leads to complex processes within the body, of inflammation, that we still can’t understand.
 Then, It’s always important to say that we didn’t turn Covid into a little flu“, remember.

-“It would have been great if it had happened, but it hasn’t happened yet – and it’s not because the death toll is down there, fortunately, because of vaccines, that we’ve arrived at a time when the virus is no longer dangerous, no longer threatening. our existence”, he concludes.
+“It would be great if it had happened, but it hasn’t happened yet – and it’s not because the death toll is down there, fortunately, because of vaccines, that we’ve arrived at a time when the virus is no longer dangerous, no longer threatening. our existence”, he concludes.

 The drop in Covid lethality, even with the increase in cases, also did not occur by chance: vaccination, which began in January 2021, has been expanded over the past year.